 Abraham and Lot illustrate this principle well.
 When strife occurred between these two family members over the issue of grazing land for their large herds, notice the choice Abraham made.
 He said to Lot, “Please let there be no strife between you and me…Is not the whole land before you?
 Please separate from me.
 If you take the left, then I will go to the right; or, if you go to the right, then I will go to the left” (Gen. 13:8,9).
 This is what compromise is all about.
 It is seeking a way to give in order to eliminate strife.
 Compromise may even entail giving your partner the opportunity to make the choice and being willing to abide by his or her decision.
 Love will always seek a way to give to others in this manner.
 “For God so loved…that He gave His only begotten Son,” in order that He might remove the strife and reconcile us to Himself” (John 3:16).
 Love always takes sacrificial action to reconcile conflict.

 How about you?
 Are you willing to give in this manner to your spouse?
 Will you by love seek a plan to compromise with your mate to remove the point of strife between you?
 Take the biggest issue that is dividing you right now, and ask God to show you a creative way where you can give.
 This may entail restraining yourself from a particular action or taking one to demonstrate your love and desire to reconcile this issue.
 Don’t wait for your spouse to take the first step; you take it.

-Follow this link to read Growing in Harmony With Your Spouse – Part I
+Read Pastor Steve Carr’s beginning to this series in Growing in Harmony With Your Spouse – Part I